 2. Working with what you have

 Like I mentioned before, cowboys didn’t have much in the way of trail resources; they only had what they could take with them for one trip.
 As a result of this, cowboys had to learn to be resourceful and frugal with what they had.
 One thing that this meant was working with simple ingredients while cooking.
-Ingredients carried on chuck wagons mostly consisted of beef, bacon, beans, bread and coffee.
+Ingredients carried on chuck wagons mostly consisted of dried or preserved ingredients, including sugar, flour, beans, coffee, dried peppers, salt pork, and various kinds of jerky.
 On top of this, cowboys also believed in the value of temperance; they ate until they were full, but they didn’t overindulge themselves.
 The reason for this is because they didn’t want to risk getting an upset stomach since they would have to spend most of their time on horseback.
 Cowboys’ frugality didn’t just start and end with their diet, however.
 Being a cowboy was a modest living at the time, but many cowboys didn’t squander their money on frivolous things.
 More often than not, cowboys hired by private ranchers would save their money so that they could buy land and cattle of their own.
 In today’s increasingly materialistic world, a lesson in frugality and resourcefulness from the cowboys of old may be what we all need right now.

 3. Camaraderie and teamwork